Constitution of the Associated Students of Green River College (ASGRC)

-The Student Senate shall meet twice each week of the academic year, Fall Term to Spring Term, except the finals week of each quarter.
+The Student Senate shall have a business meeting each week of the academic year, Fall Term to Spring Term, except the finals week of each quarter.

 Section 1-Finance Committee

-The Public Relations Committee shall consist of a Public Relations Committee Chairperson and three committee members.
-These members shall be selected as stated in Article IV, Section 1 of the GRC Constitution.
-The Public Relations Committee shall comply with Article VI, Section 1 of GRC By-Laws.
-The Public Relations Committee shall also be responsible for the duties stated in Article IV, Section 6, Sub-Section 1c.
+The Finance Committee shall consist of the Vice President of Finance and five committee members.
+These members shall be selected as stated in Article IV, Section 1 of the ASGRC Constitution.
+The Finance Committee duties shall comply with Article IV, Section 2 in the ASGRC Senate Standing Rules and shall also comply and enforce the policies of the ASGRC Financial Code.

 Section 2 - Outreach Committee

 The Finance Committee shall consist of a Finance Committee Chairperson and three committee members.
 These members shall be selected as stated in Article IV, Section 1 of the GRC Constitution.
 The Finance Committee duties shall comply with Article IV, Section 6, Sub-Section 1a in the GRC By-Laws and shall also comply and enforce the policies of the GRC Financial Code.

 Section 3-Governance Committee

-The By-Laws Committee shall consist of a By-Laws Committee Chairperson and three committee members.
-These members shall be selected as stated in Article IV, Section 1 of the GRC Constitution.
-The By-Laws Committee shall comply and be responsible for the duties stated in Article IV, Section 6, Sub-Section 1b and Article IV, Section 7 in the GRC By-Laws.
+The Governance Committee shall consist of the Vice President of Governance and five committee members.
+These members shall be selected as stated in Article IV, Section 1 of the ASGRC Constitution.
+The Finance Committee duties shall comply with Article IV, Section 3 in the ASGRC Senate Standing Rules.

-All GRC Student Senate meetings shall be governed by Robert's Rules of Order, Revised.
+All ASGRC Student Senate meetings shall be governed by Robert's Rules of Order, Revised.

 Section 1 - Jurisdiction

-By-Laws of the GRC shall be made and amended by 2/3 vote of the Student Senate.
+Bylaws of the ASGRC shall be made and amended by 2/3 vote of the Student Senate.

 Section 2 - Notification of Intent

-Any proposed By-laws or amendments to By-Laws must be presented in writing to each member of the Senate and read to Student Senate seven (7) calendar days before it can be voted upon. proposed By-laws and/or amendments shall be advertised around campus seven (7) calendar days prior to the By-Law or amendment being voted upon.
-Locations of By-Law changes will include bulletin boards in Student Programs, and other readily-seen-by-the-student-body settings.
-By-Laws require approval of 2/3 of the Student Senate.
+Any proposed Bylaws or amendments to Bylaws must be presented in writing to each member of the Senate and read to Student Senate seven (7) calendar days before it can be voted upon. proposed Bylaws and/or amendments shall be advertised around campus and on Canvas seven (7) calendar days prior to the Bylaw or amendment being voted upon.
+Locations of Bylaw changes will include bulletin boards in Student Programs, and other places readily seen by the student body.
+Bylaws require approval of 2/3 of the Student Senate.